gallochris/cbb-docs/hugo_source/content/four-factors/03-avoiding-turnovers.md

 `TO% = TO / Possessions`

-For example, in the first regular season game between North Carolina and Duke, North Carolina turned the ball over 2 times over 65 possessions.
+For example, in the 2018 NCAA Tournament game between Texas Tech and Gonzaga, the Zags turned it over 16 times in 71 possessions.

-North Carolina's turnover percentage was **3.1%**.
+Gonzaga's turnover percentage was **22.5%**.

-`TO% = 2 / 65 = .0308 * 100`
+`TO% = 16 / 71 = .225 * 100`

-This means only about 3% out of every North Carolina possession ended in a turnover.
+This means only about 77.5% out of every Gonzaga possession ended *without* a turnover.

 ### Pace Independent